MarisaAlves/Project_Diabetes/README.md

 ## Research Question

-How can bodily variables predict the progression of diabetes in diabetic patients.
+How can factors and bodily variables predict the progression of diabetes in prediagnosed patients.

 ### Abstract